 Installation steps

-Install the plugin.
+Install the frontend package

-yarn add @backstage/plugin-graphiql
+yarn --cwd packages/app add @backstage-community/plugin-graphiql

 // packages/app/src/App.tsx

-import { GraphiQLPage } from '@backstage/plugin-graphiql';
+import { GraphiQLPage } from '@backstage-community/plugin-graphiql';

-const routes = (
+export const routes = (

 <FlatRoutes>